megagrump/yuema/README.md

 # Yuema

-Yuema is a Lua-based programming framework combining [raylib](https://github.com/raysan5/raylib) (and some of its accompanying libraries), [Box2D](https://github.com/erincatto/box2d)\*, [LuaJIT](https://github.com/LuaJIT/LuaJIT) and [Yuescript](https://github.com/pigpigyyy/Yuescript) into a stand-alone executable with minimal external dependencies.
+Yuema is a Lua-based programming framework combining [raylib](https://github.com/raysan5/raylib) (and some of its accompanying libraries), [Box2D](https://github.com/erincatto/box2d), [LuaJIT](https://github.com/LuaJIT/LuaJIT) and [Yuescript](https://github.com/pigpigyyy/Yuescript) into a stand-alone executable with minimal external dependencies.

 You can use it to write 2D and 3D games in [Lua](https://www.lua.org/) or [Yuescript](http://yuescript.org), a [MoonScript](https://moonscript.org/) derivative that compiles to Lua.
 Yuescript integration is seamless with no extra compilation step required.

-\* Box2D support is currently WIP.

 ![yuema1](https://user-images.githubusercontent.com/31128870/152654645-fc42539f-b09d-4257-a525-11d3f9058327.png)